ypmn/kops/README.md

 # create a s3 bucket in a region where you have to create the cluser

+Goto aws console create s3 bucket or use aws cli create the s3 bucket

 Ex : bucket name : mybucket.abc.com